jmcvaughn/ansible-dotfiles/README.md

 The string 'work', contained anywhere within a node name in Ansible's inventory, is considered a special keyword to apply certain configurations for my work machines (typically proxies, e.g. in the `qutebrowser` and `zshrc` roles).

+## Mac setup script
+Packages installed via Homebrew are generally installed/compiled with similar/same options as the Arch Linux versions, maintaining consistency across all of my systems.

 ## Screenshot
 ![screenshot\_desktop](screenshot_desktop.png?raw=true)